With 2002 title team in attendance, Terps play inspired ball to beat No. 22 Ohio State

 The 20th anniversary reunion over the weekend included all 11 surviving players, plus Williams and assistants Matt Kovarik and Jimmy Patsos.
 Dave Dickerson, the other assistant coach, is the head coach at South Carolina Upstate and could not attend because the Spartans are preparing for the Big South tournament.

 The gathering comes at an unusual time in Maryland’s basketball history.
-Former coach Mark Turgeon departed in December, and the school will likely hire his full-time replacement next month.
+Former coach Mark Turgeon departed in December, and the school probably will hire his full-time replacement next month.

 Williams said he hopes the university and its community will be completely behind the new hire.